mradcliffe/docker-core-sprint/INSTALL-mac.md

 <a name="extract-files"></a>
 ### 2. Extract docker-core-sprint directory

-   1. Extract the docker-core-sprint-OPERATINGSYSTEM-RELEASE.zip file to your Desktop.
+   1. Extract the docker-core-sprint-macos-RELEASE.zip file to your Desktop.
 It is required to be within your user directory.
    2. Browse to this directory.
    3. Unzip the docker-installers.zip file.